-- Hypersensitivity to the active substance, substituted benzimidazoles or to any of the excipients listed in section 6.1. - Omeprazole like other proton pump inhibitors (PPIs) must not be used concomitantly with nelfinavir.
+Hypersensitivity to the active substance, substituted benzimidazoles or to any of the excipients listed in section 6.1.

+Omeprazole like other proton pump inhibitors (PPIs) must not be used concomitantly with nelfinavir (see section 4.5).

-4.4 Special warning and precautions for use
+4.4 Special warnings and precautions for use

-4.4.1 General information

-- In the presence of any alarm symptom (e.g. significant unintentional weight loss, recurrent vomiting, dysphagia, haematemesis or melena) and when gastric ulcer is suspected or present, malignancy should be excluded, as treatment may alleviate symptoms and delay diagnosis. - Co-administration of atazanavir with proton pump inhibitors is not recommended.
-If the combination of atazanavir with a proton pump inhibitor is judged unavoidable, close clinical monitoring (e.g virus load) is recommended in combination with an increase in the dose of atazanavir to 400 mg with 100 mg of ritonavir; omeprazole 20 mg should not be exceeded. - Omeprazole, as all acid-blocking medicines, may reduce the absorption of vitamin B12 (cyanocobalamin) due to hypo- or achlorhydria.
-This should be considered in patients with reduced body stores or risk factors for reduced vitamin B12 absorption on long-term therapy. - Omeprazole is a CYP2C19 inhibitor.
-When starting or ending treatment with omeprazole, the potential for interactions with drugs metabolised through CYP2C19 should be considered. - An interaction is observed between clopidogrel and omeprazole.
+In the presence of any alarm symptom (e.g. significant unintentional weight loss, recurrent vomiting, dysphagia, haematemesis or melena) and when gastric ulcer is suspected or present, malignancy should be excluded, as treatment may alleviate symptoms and delay diagnosis.

+Co-administration of atazanavir with proton pump inhibitors is not recommended (see section 4.5).
+If the combination of atazanavir with a proton pump inhibitor is judged unavoidable, close clinical monitoring (e.g virus load) is recommended in combination with an increase in the dose of atazanavir to 400 mg with 100 mg of ritonavir; omeprazole 20 mg should not be exceeded.

+Omeprazole, as all acid-blocking medicines, may reduce the absorption of vitamin B{12} (cyanocobalamin) due to hypo- or achlorhydria.
+This should be considered in patients with reduced body stores or risk factors for reduced vitamin B{12} absorption on long-term therapy.

+Omeprazole is a CYP2C19 inhibitor.
+When starting or ending treatment with omeprazole, the potential for interactions with drugs metabolised through CYP2C19 should be considered.
+An interaction is observed between clopidogrel and omeprazole (see section 4.5).
 The clinical relevance of this interaction is uncertain.
-As a precaution, concomitant use of omeprazole and clopidogrel should be discouraged. - Severe hypomagnesaemia has been reported in patients treated with proton pump inhibitors (PPIs) like omeprazole for at least three months, and in most cases for a year.
+As a precaution, concomitant use of omeprazole and clopidogrel should be discouraged.

+Severe hypomagnesaemia has been reported in patients treated with proton pump inhibitors (PPIs) like omeprazole for at least three months, and in most cases for a year.
 Serious manifestations of hypomagnesaemia such as fatigue, tetany, delirium, convulsions, dizziness and ventricular arrhythmia can occur but they may begin insidiously and be overlooked.
 In most affected patients, hypomagnesaemia improved after magnesium replacement and discontinuation of the PPI.
-Severe hypomagnesaemia may result in hypocalcaemia.
-Hypomagnesaemia may also be associated with hypokalaemia. - For patients expected to be on prolonged treatment or who take PPIs with digoxin or drugs that may cause hypomagnesaemia (e.g. diuretics), healthcare professionals should consider measuring magnesium levels before starting PPI treatment and periodically during treatment.
+For patients expected to be on prolonged treatment or who take PPIs with digoxin or drugs that may cause hypomagnesaemia (e.g. diuretics), healthcare professionals should consider measuring magnesium levels before starting PPI treatment and periodically during treatment.

+Severe cutaneous adverse reactions (SCARs) including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), drug reaction with eosinophilia and systemic symptoms (DRESS) and acute generalized exanthematous pustulosis (AGEP), which can be life-threatening or fatal, have been reported very rarely and rarely, respectively in association with omeprazole treatment.